-A 2001 graduate and former team captain at Louisville, Turner spent the two seasons prior to coming to Vermont at Maryland as the assistant director and men's basketball coordinator of the school's academic support and career development unit.
+A 2001 graduate and former team captain at Louisville, Turner spent the two seasons prior to going to Vermont at Maryland as the assistant director and men's basketball coordinator of the school's academic support and career development unit.
 In 2004-05, he worked closely with Lonergan who was an assistant with the Terrapins.
 Prior to that, Turner was an intern at the NCAA headquarters in Indianapolis working on the preparation of both the Men's and Women's Division I National Basketball Championships.

 At Vermont, Turner was involved in many aspects of the basketball program including recruiting, academics, individual skill development, conditioning, and opponent scouting.
 He also worked closely with the Catamount big men and played an instrumental role in the development of America East All-Conference performers Martin Klimes (Third Team, All-Defensive Team), center Chris Holm (First Team) and Marqus Blakely (Two-time Player and Defensive Player of the Year).
 Holm finished the 2006-07 season ranked second in the nation in rebounding.